 Some breeds of mini macaw form a strong bond with a single person, while others make good family pets because they will bond with all of their human family members.
 Ensure that you choose a species that best fits your familial setup, and determine who will be the most likely to spend time with the parrot.

 - Read Also: 8 Signs That Your Macaw Likes You

 Can Mini Macaws Talk?

 How well a macaw talks depends on various factors.
-Some have a screechy speech with few recognizable sounds, but some species of mini macaw make very good talkers.
+Some have screechy speech with few recognizable sounds, but other species of mini macaw make very good talkers.
 The Hahn’s macaw, for example, is the most popular of the miniature species.
-One of the reasons for its popularity is that it is intelligent and has a good voice.
-It will learn words and phrases over time.
+One of the reasons for their popularity is that they are intelligent and have a good voice.
+They can learn many words and phrases over time.

 Training a Mini Macaw

 Smart, eager to interact with their owners, and usually always up for some fun, mini macaws are good birds to train.
 Keep sessions short, use props like perches, and ensure that your bird and you are concentrating solely on the training.
-Use nuts or other treats, and combine this with a loving scratch, when your bird acts and reacts how you want it to.
-Keep commands simple and, over time, your mini macaw will learn how you want it to behave.
+Use nuts or other treats, and combine these with a loving scratch when your bird acts and reacts how you want them to.
+Keep commands simple, and over time, your mini macaw will learn how you want them to behave.

 Handling a Mini Macaw